grantbow/fit/README.md

 ## Goal

-Keep your code close and your issues closer.

-Expandable with issue key/value pair metadata without reconfiguring anything.
+Standard coding tools can be used to improve project outcomes and minimize context switching between coding and issue tracking systems.

-The goal is to quickly capture issues using human readable issue directories and files.
-This can supplement more comprehensive issue and bug systems or act in their place.
+A limited number of conventions with just enough organization can quickly capture issues using human readable issue directories and files.
+This can supplement other issue/bug systems or quickly act in their place, especially if no other system is provided.

-This is how people naturally keep track of issues after single text files and spreadsheets fail to meet all project needs. (see [FAQ.md](FAQ.md))
+Using bug and FIT helps implementers streamline working with [issues](https://en.wikipedia.org/wiki/Issue_tracking_system) and [version control](https://en.wikipedia.org/wiki/Version_control). bug works well with both git and mercurial distributed version control though the git features are more well exercised.

+bug is adaptable with issue key/value pair metadata.

 bug manages issues using Filesystem Issue Tracker (see [FIT.md](FIT.md)) conventions/format.
 An `issues/` directory holds one (descriptively titled) directory per issue.
+Each directory holds a Description file and anything else needed.

 The bug implementation of FIT ([FIT.md](FIT.md)) is (almost) the simplest issue system that can still work.
+It differs from similar tools in several ways.
+Human readable plain text files are intuitively understood, viewable, editable.

+People naturally try to keep track of issues in single text files and spreadsheets but these can fail to meet project needs. (see [FAQ.md](FAQ.md))

-It differs from other distributed, versioned, filesystem based issue tracking tools in several ways.
-Human readable plain text files are still easily viewed, edited and understood.
-Standard tools are used and further minimize context switching between coding and issue tracking systems.
-This context is valuable. bug also supports multiple `issues/` directories throughout the directory tree for stronger coordination of coding and issue tracking.
+Issue context is valuable to coders and may be difficult for others to understand. bug also supports multiple `issues/` directories throughout the directory tree for stronger coordination of coding and issue tracking.

-Using bug and FIT help implementers streamline working with [issues](https://en.wikipedia.org/wiki/Issue_tracking_system) and [version control](https://en.wikipedia.org/wiki/Version_control). bug works well with both git and mercurial distributed version control though the git features are more well exercised.

-The alternative is all too common in IT projects or other projects: intentionally disregard issues and hope problems will not attract attention due to lack of project budget, time, scope, quality or other resources.
-Beyond spreadsheets and without a separate issue system there is FIT.
+An alternative in IT projects is all too common: implementers are not given the tools needed to record code issues because issue systems take resources to setup and maintain.
+These separate isssue systems are often focused on user facing issues so valuable implementation details are often lost.
+IT hopes problems will not attract attention.
+Valuable project budget, time, scope, quality or other resources are focused on new features.
+Beyond managing contentious flat files or spreadsheets there is FIT.

-All issues are are captured, surfaced and addressed, whether they are actual problems or some other kind of question or idea by those familiar with the project but who may be less code savvy.
+Important issues can be captured, surfaced and addressed, whether they are actual problems, questions, possible features or ideas by those most familiar with the project.
+Less code savvy people are not distracted by implementation details, code reviews or operational facing features.

 Software Development LifeCycles (SDLCs) involve more than just the source code.
 Over time needs may change from hacking/coding, just getting something working, to implementing more disciplined software engineering best practices.
 Code can start small as grow gradually as users, use cases and developers are added.
-This issue system can help at each stage.
+The FIT issue system can help at each stage.

-Generally one issue set is used for one git repository but recursive issues directories are being supported.
-As complexity increases adding multiple `issues/` directories in different parts of your git repo helps keep things focused.
-Features are being added to comprehensively manage a hierarchy of `issues/` directories.
+Generally one issue set is used for one git repository but recursive issues directories are supported.
+As complexity increases adding multiple `issues/` directories in different parts of your git repo helps keep context focused.

-As the number of past issues grows closed issues can simply be deleted or an archive can hold the inactive issues.
+There are some choices of how to handle past issues.
+As the number grows closed issues can simply be deleted or an archive can hold the inactive issues.
 While deleting issues helps keep things uncluttered issues still have value over time.
-A compromise may be to delete them and retain an index of deleted `issues/` files so that they can still be found and processed as needed.

 bug can be aliased as a git subcommand such as `bug` or `issue`.
-Security concerns are handled like any other git repository.
+Security concerns are handled using standard git repository practices.

 bug software is written using [golang](https://golang.org) to make things easy, simple and reliable.
 Why go?
 [This video](https://vimeo.com/69237265) from a